 Natural food stores and the health food section in grocery stores usually have safe alternatives, including wheat-free breads, crackers, and breakfast cereals.
-Also, look for substitute flours made from potato, rice, wheat, barley, oats, and corn.
-For information on foods to avoid, check sites such as the Food Allergy Research and Education network (FARE).
+Also, look for substitute flours made from potato, rice, barley, oats, and corn.

 Some foods look OK from the ingredient list, but while being made they can come in contact with wheat.
 This is called cross-contamination.
 Look for advisory statements such as "May contain wheat," "Processed in a facility that also processes wheat," or "Manufactured on equipment also used for wheat."
 Not all companies label for cross-contamination, so if in doubt, call or email the company to be sure.

 Cross-contamination can happen if wheat gets into a food product because it is made or served in a place that uses wheat in other foods.
 This can happen on kitchen surfaces and utensils — everything from knives and cutting boards to a toaster or grill.
 Fried foods often have the potential to be cross-contaminated, because they can be fried in the same oil as foods that contain wheat.